Kendall, New South Wales: Population

-In the 2016 Census, there were 1,141 people in Kendall.
-84.0% of people were born in Australia and 89.3% of people spoke only English at home.
-The most common responses for religion were No Religion 29.9%, Anglican 27.0% and Catholic 16.9%.
+In the 2021 Census, there were 890 people in Kendall.
+90.1% of people were born in Australia and 96.1% of people spoke only English at home.
+The most common responses for religion were No Religion 47.8%, Anglican 24.2% and Catholic 12.0%.

+Sport

+The most popular sport in Kendall is rugby league.
+The local team, known as the Kendall Blues, play in the Hastings District Rugby League.

 Transport

 Kendall railway station is served by three XPT services daily from Sydney on the North Coast railway line.